 If you’re after all-round knee support but don’t want to pay for hinges or other fancy designs, then this well-designed brace offers good value at the price.
 It offers just enough compression above and below the knee without feeling too restrictive or cutting circulation off.

-Also, the wide velcro straps make adjustments easy but they needed some readjustment more often than we’d like.
-They offer a good range of motion although they did tend to bunch behind the knee a little when crouching.
+Also, the wide velcro straps make adjustments easy, but they need to be adjusted more often than we’d like.
+They offer a good range of motion, although they did tend to bunch behind the knee a little when crouching.
 This is a good budget option if you want a full knee brace that actually works.

 Knee Support Comparison Table